-Case Study 4A - Emerging contaminants (secondary fertilisers)
+Case Study 4A - Contaminants from secondary fertilisers

-Emission and fate of compounds of emerging concern (CECs) released to agricultural fields with secondary fertilizers
+Emission and fate of compounds of emerging concern (CECs) released to agricultural fields from secondary fertilisers

 Sewage treatment facility